rockit-astro/mountd-planewave/README.md

 `lmountd` interfaces with the PWI4 http api and exposes a coherent telescope control interface via Pyro.

-`lmount` is a commandline utility for controlling the telescope.
+`tel` is a commandline utility for controlling the telescope.

 See [Software Infrastructure](https://github.com/warwick-one-metre/docs/wiki/Software-Infrastructure) for an overview of the software architecture and instructions for developing and deploying the code.

 ### Configuration

 Configuration is read from json files that are installed by default to `/etc/lmountd`.
-A configuration file is specified when launching the server, and the `lmount` frontend will search this location when launched.
+A configuration file is specified when launching the server, and the `tel` frontend will search this location when launched.

 ```python
 {